 The ideal board involvement in nonprofit strategic planning

-The second approach we recommend involves including a set of board listening sessions in your strategic planning process to capture insights on key parts of your plan at various points in the planning process.
-This will help you avoid any unforeseen, last-minute feedback and ensure the board is included, where necessary throughout the strategic planning process.
+The second approach we recommend involves including a set of board surveys, interviews and listening sessions in your strategic planning process to capture insights on key parts of your plan at various points in the planning process.
+This will help you avoid any unforeseen, last-minute feedback and ensure the board is included, where necessary, throughout the strategic planning process.
 For example, you’d host a board listening session to get feedback on a new vision and mission before finalizing those elements.
 Then you’d host a board listening session to get feedback on your strategic plan pillars before finalizing.
 This way, when you bring the final plan up for board vote, everyone is already familiar with it and has discussed key elements of your plan previously.
-Ideally, your nonprofit has both a board strategic planning committee and also hosts board listening sessions.
+Ideally, your nonprofit has both a board strategic planning committee made up of a smaller group of board members, and also hosts board listening sessions with the full board.

 Board and stakeholder involvement in strategic planning is complex.
 However, bringing in the right perspectives at the right times is critical, not only to develop your strategy, but also for creating alignment about your organization’s future.